binpash/dish/docs/02-understanding-docker-and-build-process.md

 One solution we can come up with to separate dependencies from the other files.
 This would make sense if our dependencies were to be a list in a file.
 But instead they are couple of shell scripts that depend on multiple other shell scripts and the directory hierarchy.

 So what I did is to keep `RUN git clone some-repo` at the beginning and later on I override this with `COPY some-repo /opt/some-repo`.
 This way we initially get a cached layer to download the dependencies, then use cached dependencies and then lastly copy the updated repository.
-This way I was able to reduce local build time from 4 minute to 3 second for subsequent builds.
+This way I was able to reduce local image build time from 4 minute to 3 second for subsequent builds.

 This means if you were to update the dependencies, you must clear the cache before rebuilding.

+### Note about -v flag for docker compose down

+When you add something to hdfs, those files are stored in the real disks mapped into the docker (volumes).
+So when you shut down the system etither via `docker compose down` or `docker-hadoop/stop-compose.sh`, you will keep hdfs state next time you start your system.
+This could be something useful but if not, you could clear these volumes by passing `-v` flag to either command like `docker compose down -v` or `docker-hadoop/stop-compose.sh -v`.